Batch Barcode Scanning

-The challenge is scanning both the shared ID and all items quickly without human error.
-Ideally this is done without needing to scan the shared ID every time the item is scanned.
+Particularly, the challenge is scanning both the shared ID and all items quickly without human error.
+Ideally, you can complete this without needing to scan the shared ID every time you scan the item.
 Also, the app user shouldn’t have to stop scanning to manually enter data or push any buttons (other than to initiate a scan, of course).

 Fast: Scan > Scan > Scan > …

 Slow: Scan > Manual Entry > Next Button >>> Scan > Manual Entry > Next Button >>> …